1. Choose a topic;

 Suggestion

-1. Try changing the Real and Imaginary components of the formula to obtain different artistic patterns.
-Here are some suggestions:
+1. Try changing the Real and Imaginary components of the formula, to obtain distinct artistic patterns.
+Suggestions:

 c = -0.4 + 0.6i